SOS Children's Village Tianjin

-A growing gap between the rich and the poor
+A growing gap between the rich and the under pressured people

 At a calligraphy class (photo: L. Wolf Nielsen)

-In spite of the economic development, there is an increasing gap between the rich and the poor and lots of people face hardships in the city and its surrounding areas.
+In spite of the economic development, there is an increasing gap between the rich and the under pressured people, and a lot of the population face hardships in the city and its surrounding areas.
 Many children, often with a migration background, live in poverty.
 These children often drop out of school as they have to work to contribute to the family's income.
 They beg or peddle small items in the streets.
 Their situation makes them vulnerable to commercial and sexual exploitation, violence and abuse.
 Many have already lost parental care, while others are at serious risk of losing it.

 Protecting the rights of children